ShvaykaD/thingsboard.github.io/_includes/docs/mqtt-broker/reference/600k-throughput-p2p-performance-test.md

 the system ensured reliable message delivery and maintained sufficiently low latency, remaining within acceptable bounds for point-to-point messaging scenarios.

 These capabilities make TBMQ a dependable solution for IoT use cases requiring high-performance one-to-one communication with guaranteed delivery.
-While we plan to explore further optimizations to enhance performance, TBMQ has proven its suitability for large-scale workloads.
+While we plan to explore further optimizations to enhance performance, TBMQ has proven its suitability for high-throughput scenarios.

 We value your feedback and encourage you to stay connected with our project on [GitHub](https://github.com/thingsboard/tbmq) and [Twitter](https://twitter.com/thingsboard).